 If you are in a hurry to catch one of the hourly trains you can take the reverse of the shorter start in §8b, but the suggested route is along another stretch of the DVP.
 The riverside route includes the striking sight of a high railway viaduct towering over an old-fashioned pub, and if you have time to spare you could also wander into South Darenth.

 For the suggested route turn right to go along the edge of the field (or through the fenced-off riverside area if you prefer; there is a gate at both ends).
 In the corner of the recreation ground go through a gap onto a path leading to the river and follow this for 750m, passing the access gates to Horton Kirby Lakes on your left halfway along.

 The path comes out near the bottom of Station Road in front of South Darenth Railway Viaduct11, with The Bridges12 pub just across the river as a possible refreshment stop (but still 700m from the station).
 The village of South Darenth is along the road under the viaduct, but to complete the walk go all the way up Station Road, crossing over the A225 along the way.
-The platform on the near side is for trains to London.
+Platform 1 on the near side is for trains to London.

 For the shorter route take the tarmac path to the right of a sports pavilion, curving gently round to the left to head NW across the field.
 On the far side follow the path past a vehicle barrier and up a short stretch of boardwalk into Hundred Year Wood4.
 Unless you want to detour through this ‘Community Woodland’, simply follow the straight path through the small wood.